Improving riverine habitat by reducing eutrophication and increasing connectivity for migrating species in the Oder Delta region

 Project activities and effects

-The main project goal is to improve riverine habitats in tributaries of Gowienica and Ina river catchment areas on the Polish and Uecker, Randow and Welse on the German side.
+The main project goal is to improve riverine habitats in tributaries of Gowienica and Ina river.
 We aim to achieve this by reducing nutrient inputs, improving habitat structures and increasing the connectivity of rivers.

 - increase the farmers’ awareness for river protection;